-I admit that I didn’t keep the piece of bubble gum from that evening, but I don’t need it to remember Senga Nengudi.
+I didn’t keep the piece of bubble gum from that evening after chewing it (that would be weird), but I don’t need it to remember Senga Nengudi.

 I’ll never forget her, her art, and the way she charmed us.
 I’ll think of her whenever I put on pantyhose and, should the day come again, when I load my cheeks with a wad of pink bubble gum.